cs231n/cs231n.github.io/assignments/2017/assignment2.md

 cd assignment2
-sudo pip install virtualenv      # This may already be installed virtualenv -p python3 .env       # Create a virtual environment (python3)
+sudo pip install virtualenv      # This may already be installed virtualenv -p python3 .env       # Create a virtual environment (python3) source .env/bin/activate         # Activate the virtual environment pip install -r requirements.txt  # Install dependencies
-# Note: you can also use "virtualenv .env" to use your default python (usually python 2.7)
-source .env/bin/activate         # Activate the virtual environment pip install -r requirements.txt  # Install dependencies
+# Note that this does NOT install TensorFlow or PyTorch,
+# which you need to do yourself.

 # Work on the assignment for a while ...
+# ... and when you're done:
 deactivate                       # Exit the virtual environment
 ```